Mike Stok's Perl Stuff

 Perl Monks

-A good place to pieck up tid-bits useful and otherwise.
+A good place to pick up tid-bits useful and otherwise.

 www.perl.com